-Over the fifty-year period examined (1966-2016), mass shootings have been steadily increasing each year (Figure 7).
+Over the fifty-one-year period examined (1966-2016), mass shootings have been steadily increasing each year (Figure 6).
 While several of the earlier years experienced no mass shootings (based on the definition used here), five years exceeded twenty events, all of which occurred within a six-year period (2009-14).
 The most shootings in one year (twenty-two) took place in 2009.

 There is a steady increase in the average number of events per year when examining mass shootings over the last five decades.
 On average, under Schildkraut and Elsass’s definition, there are between nineteen and twenty mass shootings annually.

 Finally, while the risk of becoming the victim of a mass shooting is extremely low, there has been a similar increase in this rate over time (Figure 8).
 Using data from the U.S. Census to account for changes in population over time, the average incidence rate for total victimization (both injuries and fatalities) due to mass shootings between 2006 and 2016 was nearly 0.04 per 100,000 people in the population, almost seven times greater than the incidence rate between 1966 and 1975.
 Since 1986, individuals victimized in a mass shooting were more likely to be injured rather than killed.
 This is due, at least in part, to improvements in medical technology, advances in active shooter training and related protocols, and faster response times by law enforcement and other first responders.